 - Add the butter and oil to a large skillet and set it over medium heat.
 When the butter has melted, add the potatoes.
-Sprinkle the potatoes with a generous measure of salt and roll them around in the pan so that they are coated on all sides in butter and oil.
+Sprinkle the potatoes with another teaspoon of salt and roll them around in the pan so that they are coated on all sides in butter and oil.

-- Cover the pan with a lid or sheet of aluminum foil, turn the heat down to medium-low, and let cook for 10 minutes.
-Lift the lid and turn the potatoes over.
-Cover the pan again and let cook for another 10-15 minutes, until a fork pricked into one of the potatoes slides in like butter.
+- Cover the pan with a lid or sheet of aluminum foil, turn the heat down to low, and let cook for 20 - 25 minutes.
+Every once in a while, shake the pan so the potatoes roll around and do not burn.
+The potatoes are done when a fork pricked into one of the potatoes slides in like butter.

 - Remove the pan from the heat and add the chopped parsley.
 Stir the potatoes around in the pan to coat in the butter and parsley, then turn them out into a serving bowl.